 Personal devices account for the majority of the carbon footprint of the telecommunications business.
 About half of device-related emissions are related to direct energy consumption, whereas the other half are associated with device life cycle.
 The second highest emission contributors in the telecom industry are networks and data centers.

 Furthermore, electronic waste is a massive global problem.
 According to the United Nations, 40 million tons of electronic garbage are created each year, with up to 80% of that material ending up in landfills.
 Many telecommunications gadgets end up as electronic garbage – mobile and desk phones, SIM cards, cables, batteries, and other equipment are frequently in use for only a few years.

 In terms of emissions, the objective should be a carbon-neutral economy.
-In terms of waste, the goal is a “circular economy”, which is founded on the ideas of reducing waste and pollution, reusing products and resources, and renewing natural systems.
+In terms of waste, the goal is a “circular economy”.
+It is founded on the ideas of reducing waste and pollution, reusing products and resources, and renewing natural systems.

 Emission reduction may be accomplished by combining renewable energy with energy efficiency that outpaces corporate development.
 Renewable energy is an important technique for reducing emissions, even if it is not a perfect answer in all markets, having disadvantages in terms of market availability and service fluctuations.

 Other possible activities include technological innovation and product development, material, packaging, and waste management, establishing metrics, standardization, renewable energy promotion, product recycling and contributing to the circular economy.

 To become more eco-aware, a telecom company must match its organizational goals with those of a low-carbon economy and adopt a sustainability strategy capable of meeting those goals.
 For that purpose, telecom operators should explore the five actions outlined below.

 - Step 1: Consider sustainability in terms of value creation and investment, which can result in cost savings and new income through energy efficiency, greater market valuation, and other unique business prospects evolving due to sustainability.